aadya940/chainopy/docs/source/index.rst

 Examples
 --------

-You can see example usage of chainopy here: :doc:`../../examples/demo.ipynb`
+You can see example usage of chainopy here:
+`demo.ipynb <../../examples/demo.ipynb>`_

 Autosummary
 -----------